CliffS/ikea-tradfri/README.md

 `tradfri.connect()` returns a Promise.
 You should wait for the promise to resolve before continuing.
 This can be done with a `.then()` or by `await`ing the result.
 Either way you should `catch` any error.
+On success, the promise will resolve to the credentials object.

-It is safe to call `tradfri.connect()` multiple times or simultaneously on the same instance.
+It is safe to call `tradfri.connect()` multiple times on the same instance.
 The first call will perform the actual connect; subsequent calls will resolve when the connect is completed.

+You should not create multiple `tradfri` instances for the same controller.

 ### First time